Home > GK Article > World Heritage Day

 Despite efforts to defend them, many historical sites have become vulnerable due to:

-• Armed conflicts – War and terrorism have brought about the destruction of ancient landmarks, as very much visible in Syria and Iraq.
+• Armed conflicts – War and terrorism have brought about the destruction of ancient landmarks, as is very much visible in Syria and Iraq.

 Final Thoughts: Protecting Our Collective Legacy

 What is our duty?
 How can we help in preserving our heritage?
-Preservation of heritage structures is not the sole responsibility of the government, or government agency, but is the collective responsibility of all the citizens of the nation.
+Preservation of heritage structures is not the sole responsibility of the government or government agency, but is the collective responsibility of all the citizens of the nation.

 We should not forget that our heritage provides clues to our past and how our society has evolved.
 Let us take a pledge to preserve our heritage, the priceless treasure of history and culture.